tommy-13/Num6ers/README.md

 To make it more difficult, there is a time limitations.

 For the translations use the classical letter-to-number code: 1 corresponds to A, 2 to B, 3 to C, and so on.

+# External dll's
+In order to run the game you need the file <i>lwjgl64.dll</i> in the project folder.